JessWinn/Houndshark-Mitogenomics/README.md

 ### STEP 4.3: Multiple Sequence Alignment

 1. Create a new folder called 2a_MACSE2.
 Download the latest version of MACSE and save 'macse_v2.06.jar' at present, in the folder.
-2. Save the extracted protein coding (PCG) genes from 1b_GeneExtract, first checking that they are in the correct orientation in Geneious 2019.2.1, as .fasta files in 2a_MACSE2.
+2. Check that the extracted protein coding genes  (PCGs) from 1b_GeneExtract are in the correct orientation in Geneious 2019.2.1 and save them as .fasta files in 2a_MACSE2.
 3. Align the PCGs using the for loop script maduna2022-13pcgs-msa.sh.
 ```
 #!/bin/bash